Updated on August 3, 2022

 Such was the case of Requirements and Test Management for Jira, which was developed first and foremost for manual software testers.
 That’s why the first versions of the app only include the features needed for this target user.
 And now, after developing the most crucial functionalities for manual testers and their managers, we focus on enabling automated testing.

 However, user personas may have no use at all for more extensive apps that have too wide a scope of usage.
 In this case, good research and analysis of users’ needs and wants comes in handy.
-For example, the idea for My Requests Extension for Jira Service Desk was a result of going through the issues submitted in the Atlassian’s issue tracker, the queries posted on the Atlassian Community, as well as paying attention to the feedback from our actual customers.
+For example, the idea for My Requests Extension for Jira Service Management was a result of going through the issues submitted in the Atlassian’s issue tracker, the queries posted on the Atlassian Community, as well as paying attention to the feedback from our actual customers.
 Thanks to these, we were able to create various use cases provided by the users of the platform, which then were turned into the app’s features.

 Another thing is when the clients themselves come to us with a specific need to fulfill.
-That was the case of MetLife, who reached to us when they decided to implement Jira Service Desk and streamline their ITSM process.
+That was the case of MetLife, who reached to us when they decided to implement Jira Service Management and streamline their ITSM process.
 They needed such features as dynamic request forms and request type security, the possibility to translate the Customer Portal into various languages, and many others.
-At that time, these features were custom-made by our Atlassian Experts, but later on we built them into commercial apps like Extension for Jira Service Desk or Dynamic Forms for Jira.
+At that time, these features were custom-made by our Atlassian Experts, but later on we built them into commercial apps like Extension for Jira Service Management or Dynamic Forms for Jira.

 Before developing an app, we always think about what Atlassian users need.
 Usually, our customers help us with it by leaving feedback, proposing new features, or asking us directly for help.
 Then there is the Atlassian Community, where we come across many ideas for new extensions and features.
 But creating user personas, an ideal archetypical user of Atlassian software and our products, helps us with understanding what they need most to improve their experience within the platform and thus improve the comfort of work.